Thiago099/jsx-dom-builder/README.md

 element3.value = () => a
 ```

-here is some other options that you have
+Here are some other options that you have

 ```js